 Most people with Meniere’s disease don’t require surgery, but it’s an option for those who have severe attacks and haven’t had success with other treatment options.
 An endolymphatic sac procedure is done to help decrease the production of fluid and promote fluid drainage in the inner ear.

 A vestibular nerve section procedure cuts the nerve that connects the ear to the brain, which reduces vertigo while preserving hearing.
 A labyrithecotomy is done when there is total hearing loss in the ear.
 This surgery removes the entire inner ear, which removes the balance and hearing function from that ear.

 Changing your diet may help to reduce the amount of fluid in the inner ear and ease symptoms.
 Items to limit or exclude from your diet include:

 - monosodium glutamate (MSG)

-It is also important to drink six to eight glasses of water per day, so your body is not retaining fluid.
+It’s also important to drink six to eight glasses of water per day, so your body isn’t retaining fluid.
 Other lifestyle remedies include:

 - resting during vertigo attacks

 - eating regularly (to help regulate fluids in your body)

 - managing anxiety and stress through psychotherapy or medication